Goods Returned by a Customer

 - the date on which the credit note is issued;

-A debit note prepared by the customer and containing the information specified above is also acceptable.
+A debit note provided by the customer and containing the information specified above is also acceptable.

-You may deduct the GST and QST you refunded (or credited) to the customer from the net tax for the reporting period during which the credit or debit note was prepared, provided you have already taken the tax into account in the calculation of net tax for the reporting period concerned or a previous reporting period.
+You can deduct the GST and QST you refunded (or credited) to the customer from the net tax for the reporting period during which the credit or debit note was prepared, provided you have already taken the tax into account in the calculation of net tax for the reporting period concerned or a previous reporting period.
 The customer, in calculating net tax, is required to add the tax refunded by you.
-This is particularly important if the customer is a registrant and claimed an ITC and an ITR for the tax initially paid.
+This is particularly important if the customer is a registrant and claimed an input tax credit (ITC) and an input tax refund (ITR) for the tax initially paid.